makrai/notes/keung2004-dont-use-english-dev.md

 # 1 Intro

-* By zero-shot := no parallel text or labeled data from the target language during model training, fine-tuning, or hyperparameter search
+* zero-shot := no parallel text or labeled data from the target language during model training, fine-tuning, or hyperparameter search
   * Standard practice prohibits the use of target language data for model select
   * the final model is chosen using the English dev set only